ifilot/bytecradle-6502/docs/docs/hardware/board-overview.md

 ## Programmable logic

-Both ByteCradle boards use programmable logic devices, a ATF22V10 PLD in the `TINY` board and a ATF1502 CPLD `MINI` board.
+Both ByteCradle boards use programmable logic devices, a ATF22V10 PLD in the
+:material-chip: **TINY** board and a ATF1502 CPLD for the :material-chip:
+**MINI** board.
 These chips handle essential control logic like address decoding, chip selects, and bank switching.
 These devices replace traditional discrete logic chips (such as 74-series TTL), resulting in faster, more compact, and more reliable designs.

 ### Tiny Board - ATF22V10

-The `TINY` Board uses an ATF22V10 PLD to implement address decoding and I/O mapping for RAM, ROM, and the ACIA serial interface.
+The :material-chip: **TINY** Board uses an ATF22V10 PLD to implement address decoding and I/O mapping for RAM, ROM, and the ACIA serial interface.
 This chip allows tight integration of logic without chaining multiple discrete components, which reduces propagation delays.
 Its internal logic can respond in under 10 ns, enabling the system to run stably at 16 MHz—much faster than typical retro systems.

 ### Mini Board - ATF1502

-The `MINI` Board uses an ATF1502 CPLD, which offers significantly more logic resources.
+The :material-chip: **MINI** Board uses an ATF1502 CPLD, which offers significantly more logic resources.
 It handles complex tasks like dynamic RAM and ROM bank switching, peripheral selection, and reading/writing to the bank registers.
 Updates can be made through JTAG without changing hardware.
 The CPLD's deterministic timing is critical for maintaining stability at 12 MHz.